 Jean Horcher, who delivered a letter to the offices of U.S. Senators Mark Kirk and Dick Durbin asking to schedule a meeting, says, “They’re trying to take money away from poor seniors, and I know a lot of poor seniors that live in my building.
 Social Security is all they’ve got; they have trouble affording soap and toothpaste.”

-The letter in itself reads, “Your constituents have tried to meet with you to share their concerns on the single most important issue to seniors – protecting and strengthening Social Security.
+The letter reads, “Your constituents have tried to meet with you to share their concerns on the single most important issue to seniors – protecting and strengthening Social Security.
 We want you to commit to scrapping the cap, as well as not accepting any budget plan that includes raising the retirement age and switching to a chained (Consumer Price Index) CPI.”

 U.S. Rep Danny K. Davis joined the demonstrators in support of their list of demands, claiming, “We need to protect our seniors.”